 The eCommerce pillar includes websites, portals, search engines, shopping carts, next best offer, and more.
 Using eCommerce tools, a company can capture valuable digital information from each customer/prospect’s eCommerce experience.
 This data is also fed down through the Big Data Analytics layer into the Holistic Customer Profile.
 Big data analysis is again applied to better understand each customer’s eCommerce preferences, and the resulting insights are then used to reach back out to customers via other eCommerce activities.

-While nobody can deny the growing significance of the digital customer, traditional media still provide valuable customer insight for a successful Integrated Customer-Centric Strategy.
+While nobody can deny the growing significance of the digital customer, traditional media still provide valuable customer insight for a successful customer experience strategy.
 Traditional media include face-to-face meetings, phone conversations, advertising/direct mail, email exchanges, surveys/focus groups and more.
 Insights from these sources also can be integrated into each customer’s Holistic Customer Profile, allowing your company to conduct Big Data Analysis on the information and develop better customer engagement tactics.

 Emerging Technologies comprise a fourth pillar, capable of generating lots of valuable customer insights as customers engage with all kinds of new connected devices.
 Companies can already learn where and how customers use their mobile apps, what and when they buy, when they abandon a shopping cart, and more.
 They can now leverage data coming off wearables – what customers are using the devices for, where and when they use them, etc. They can apply Internet of Things (IoT) technology to receive constant information from IoT sensors regarding product usage, and to pro-actively respond to sensor requests.
 Virtual Reality (VR), personalized video and addressable TV also are great new technologies to better learn about customer preferences and behavior.

-In a successful Integrated Customer-Centric Strategy, all five customer engagement pillars must dynamically share customer insights with each other via the Big Data Analytics, Holistic Customer Profile, and Identity Resolution layers.
+In a successful customer experience strategy, all four customer engagement pillars must dynamically share customer insights with each other via the Big Data Analytics, Holistic Customer Profile, and Identity Resolution layers.
 Customer insights must flow across all pillars to avoid dangerous intra-company silos.
-For example, a company may leverage insight coming from the Social Media or Emerging Technologies pillars to influence which products/services to offer via the eCommerce pillar, leverage eCommerce customer behaviors to influence activities in the Customer Experience pillar, etc.
+For example, a company may leverage insight coming from the Social Media or Emerging Technologies pillars to influence which products/services to offer via the eCommerce pillar, etc.

 The Goal – Improved Customer Acquisition, Retention & Growth

-ISM creates and implements Integrated Customer-Centric Strategies for our clients.
-We offer a 2-hour Integrated Customer-Centric Strategy Executive Briefing.
-We perform a 3-week Assessment of a client’s current strategy to determine what is working well and to identify gaps.
-We work closely with our customers to create prioritized 3 to 5-year Integrated Customer-Centric Strategy Roadmaps.
+ISM creates and implements customer experience strategies for our clients.
+We offer a 2-hour Executive Briefing.
+We perform a multi-day Readiness Assessment of a client’s current strategy to determine what is working well and to identify gaps.
+We work closely with our customers to create prioritized 3 to 5-year Strategy and Implementation Roadmaps.
 We then provide a range of Implementation Services to help execute identified components on a prioritized basis.
 As a result of this ‘big-picture’ approach, our customers are able to integrate both on-line and off-line customer data into comprehensive, Holistic Customer Profiles, and all four digital pillars are tightly integrated and fully exploited to drive optimal customer engagement.
-To learn more about how an Integrated Customer-Centric Strategy can ready your organization for the future, give us a call.
+To learn more about how an ISM customer experience strategy can ready your organization for the future, give us a call.